lightninglabs/lightning-terminal/README.md

   --faraday.min_monitored=48h
 ```

-You can also store the configuration in a persistent `lnd.conf` file so you do not need to type in the command line arguments every time you start the server.
+You can also store the configuration in a persistent `lnd.conf` file so you do
+not need to type in the command line arguments every time you start the server.
 Just remember to use the appropriate prefixes as necessary.

+Also. make sure to include the `lnd` general options in the `[Application Options]`
+section because the section name `[Lnd]` is not unique anymore because of how we
+combine the configurations of all daemons.
+This will hopefully be fixed in a
+future release.

 Example `lnd.conf`: